 Please keep in mind that both tests are intended as a general source of information only.
 A specific diagnosis should not be assumed, as only a trained professional can accurately diagnose and treat medical conditions.
 Scores from either test neither confirm nor eliminate the possibility that you have a sleep disorder.

 Depending on the cause of the hypersomnia, treatments for various symptoms are available.
 If the hypersomnia is caused by sleep deprivation, the treatment can be as simple as making more time in one’s schedule to get enough sleep.
 If it is caused by certain medications, an adjustment to the dosage or time of day, or even a switch to a different drug, may be the solution.

 Hypersomnia is the major complaint of patients suffering from other medical conditions or disorders, including other primary sleep disorders.
 If an underlying medical condition is the cause of the hypersomnia, the principal disorder will need to be treated directly.
 Treatment of post-traumatic hypersomnia is usually confined to controlling the symptoms of excessive daytime sleepiness.
 Stimulant medications used to improve mental activity, such as methylphenidate (Ritalin), modafinil (Provigil), or pemoline (Cylert), may be prescribed.

 Treatment of idiopathic hypersomnia is similar to that of narcolepsy patients.
-Remaining alert is the goal of treatment for excessive sleepiness.
-A stimulant medication such as modafinil (Provigil) may be initially prescribed and monitored for adequate response.
+The remaining alert is the goal of treatment for excessive sleepiness.
+A stimulant medication such as modafinil (Provigil) may be initially prescribed and monitored for an adequate response.
 Other drugs may be added or considered if initial attempts at treatment are not satisfactory.
 Lifelong treatment is usually required.